maxirmx/Luhn-Inverse/README.md

-# Luhn-Inverse
+# Luhn functions
-Inverse of Luhn algorithm
+- Luhn PAN check
+- A function to find PAN digit at given position